 Generally soils should be well drained with a good blend of silt, clay, sand and organic matter.
 Organic matter is a crucial component of a heathy and robust soil.
 A soil with adequate organic matter will appear dark in colour and have an earthy moist smell.
 A soil that needs attention will generally be light in colour and not be very friable when you dig into it.
 Either blocky or hard to break apart (high clay content) or very loose with no structure and runs through yours fingers (very sandy).
 Whilst both characteristics have their benefits as an all-round soil they have limitations.

 Unfortunately we don’t all live on river flats where some of the best gardening soils can be found.
 ANL does however have a great range of simple to use soil conditioners that can make any soil grow healthy plants and vegetables.
-As not all plants need the same soil conditions you may need to treat different areas of your yard with different soil conditioners to provide the optimal growing medium for your plants.
+As not all plants need the same soil conditions you may need to treat different areas of your yard with different products to provide the optimal growing medium for your plants.

 There are a number of questions that need to be asked in order to determine the correct soil mix to use in your garden.
 These include;